DearCyGui/Demos/README.md

 # Demos
-Samples on how DearCyGui can be used
+Samples to demonstrate how DearCyGui can be used

+Directory `Converted_from_DearPyGui`: DearPyGui samples converted to DearCyGui's API